Evidence-Informed Therapy

 EMDR

-EMDR is distinctive because it does not require clients to talk in detail about their trauma or do homework between sessions.
+EMDR is distinctive because it does not require clients to talk in detail about their distressing experiences or do homework between sessions.
 The therapy focuses on rapidly processing and resolving the disturbing memories that are still influencing the client.
-This method is supported by extensive research and is considered a best practice for treating trauma-related disorders by numerous mental health organizations worldwide.
+This method is supported by extensive research and is considered a best practice for processing difficult life experiences by numerous mental health organizations worldwide.

-EMDR empowers individuals by helping them heal from their past experiences and move forward with a healthier, more adaptive perspective.
+When used in a structured therapeutic framework, EMDR can support individuals with processing their past experiences and help them move forward with a healthier, more adaptive perspective.

 Self-Compassion